John Gokongwei: Personal life

 In addition, he was a first cousin once removed of Nikki Coseteng.
 His mother was the half sister of Coseteng’s maternal grandfather.

 Final years and legacy

+Gokongwei's family mausoleum at Manila Memorial Park – Sucat.

 Gokongwei retired in 2016 to pass on the baton of the conglomerate to Lance and Robina.
 Gokongwei died peacefully at Manila Doctors Hospital on 9 November 2019, 11:41 pm, at the age of 93.
 Exactly one week after his death, his widow Elizabeth Yu Gokongwei died at the age of 85.

 DLSU and ADMU have named their premier undergraduate colleges after him for his significant contributions to the schools: the Gokongwei College of Engineering and the John Gokongwei School of Management (JGSOM) respectively.